JGCRI/pytemplate/README.md

 <br>
 <br>

-# 1 Clone or Copy
+# 1 Clone or "Use this template"

 Navigate directly to https://github.com/JGCRI/pytemplate, click the shiny green button that says `Use this template` and be on your way.